cloudfoundry/community/toc/rfc/rfc-draft-usage-snapshots.md

 ## Possible Future Work

 CF CLI commands for listing and requesting snapshots (e.g. `cf app-usage-snapshot`, `cf service-usage-snapshot`) would improve the operator experience.
-The initial proposal focuses on the API surface, which billing systems will consume directly.
+The initial proposal focuses on the API surface, which automated systems will integrate with directly.